DigitalPublishingToolkit/TOD15-Online-Courtship/md/17_Lindsay.md

     Vintage Press, New York: 2010.

 [^17_Lindsay_34]: Joseph Walther, 'Computer-mediated Communication Impersonal,
-    Interpersonal, and Hyperpersonal Interaction', Communication
+    Interpersonal, and Hyperpersonal Interaction', *Communication
-    Research 23.1 (1996): 3-43.
+    Research* 23.1 (1996): 3-43.

-[^17_Lindsay_35]: Sherry Turkle, Alone Together: Why We Expect More from Technology
+[^17_Lindsay_35]: Sherry Turkle, *Alone Together: Why We Expect More from Technology
-    and Less from Each Other, Yew York: Basic Books, 2011.
+    and Less from Each Other*, Yew York: Basic Books, 2011.